Do's and Don'ts of Transitioning Baby to Solid Foods

 For most parents, after the newborn stage, you and your baby start to get into a routine our experts call “Eat, Sleep and Poop” (not necessarily in that order).
 By about 4 months old, your baby should be comfortable breastfeeding, drinking his or her bottle and slowly adjusting to a sleep schedule.
 As your baby grows and changes though, it’s time to introduce new foods around the 4- to 6-month mark.
 So, where do you start?

 You’ll notice that baby is ready to try first foods when sitting up mostly on his or her own and showing interest in the food you’re eating.
-“It’s important to start slow, typically with infant oatmeal mixed with breastmilk or formula to ease your child into this experience,” says Rachel Dawkins, medical director of the Pediatric and Adolescent Medicine Clinic at Johns Hopkins All Children’s Hospital.
+“It’s important to start slow, typically with infant oatmeal mixed with breastmilk or formula to ease your child into this experience,” says pediatrician Rachel Dawkins, M.D., from Johns Hopkins All Children’s Hospital.
 “Let your child take their time and learn the process of eating as they learn how to sit in their high chair, taking small bites of food from a spoon, resting in between and letting you know when they’re full as they close their mouth.”

 Once baby is comfortable eating oatmeal, Dawkins says it’s time to move on to stage one foods—pureed, single ingredient foods such as avocados, peas, squash, banana or apples.
 You’ll want to give the same food every day for about three days to ensure baby doesn’t have a reaction like diarrhea, a rash or vomiting.
 “I always recommend starting with vegetables first and then introducing fruits that can be a bit sweeter,” Dawkins says.
 “Start with 2 ounces but don’t worry if your baby doesn’t eat a lot or any at all for that matter—your baby will guide you on how much they need to eat and sometimes it takes 10-12 tries for baby to get used to the taste.
 Also, baby food doesn’t have a ton of calories so it’s OK if baby wants more breastmilk or their bottle rather than baby food, and vice versa.”